Bifurcation control for a ship maneuvering model with nonsmooth nonlinearities: Numerical Bifurcation Analysis

-Next, we have employed numerical bifurcation and continuation to compute the periodic orbits that bifurcate from this stability boundary along curves in the $(\eps_\w, \eps_\psi)$-plane for $\eps_\psi>0$; in Fig.~\ref{eps_curve} two such curves are plotted in violet and green.
-Notably, these curves lie `under' the stability boundary, which corroborates the analytically predicted supercritical nature of the Hopf bifurcations.
-As shown in \S\ref{s:pitch}, along the $\eps_\w$-axis, i.e., for $\eps_\psi=0$, the Hopf bifurcation turns into a pitchfork bifurcation.
-Specifically, for $\eps_\psi=0$, \eqref{4D_Origin} reduces to a 3D system for $u,v,r$ since the vector field is then independent of $\psi$.
-The numerical results plotted in Fig.~\ref{pitchfork_epsr_v} illustrate the analytically predicted supercritical pitchfork bifurcation, as well as the analytical prediction that the resulting curve of $(\eps_\w,u)$ is smooth while those for $(\eps_\w,v)$, $(\eps_\w,r)$ are non-smooth, having limiting non-zero slopes at the bifurcation point.
+We have employed numerical bifurcation and continuation to compute the periodic orbits that bifurcate from this stability boundary along curves in the $(\eps_\w, \eps_\psi)$-plane for $\eps_\psi>0$. {\black Confirming the} analytically predicted supercritical nature of the Hopf bifurcations, {\black these periodic orbits exist in a region below the stability boundary; see Fig. \ref{eps_curve_m}}.
+As shown in \S\ref{s:pitch}, along the $\eps_\w$-axis, i.e., for $\eps_\psi=0$, the Hopf bifurcation {\black is replaced by a supercritical} pitchfork bifurcation {\black in the reduced} 3D system for $u,v,r$.